CONCORD SPECIAL EDUCATION PARENT ADVISORY COUNCIL BYLAWS

 ARTICLE IV: MEMBERSHIP

-- For the purpose of confidentiality, the school district does not share the email addresses of families receiving special education services with the SEPAC.
-Therefore, all SEPAC mailings will be distributed by the Special Education Director on the SEPAC’s behalf.
+- For the purpose of confidentiality, the Districts do not identify or share contact information of families with children receiving special education services.
+Therefore, SEPAC communications will be distributed by the Director of Student Services on the SEPAC’s behalf.

-- All information will be kept private and used only for SEPAC purposes.
+- All contact information provided to the SEPAC will be treated as confidential and used only for SEPAC purposes.

 ARTICLE V: MEETINGS

 - The SEPAC shall plan to hold at least five regular meetings each year.
-The schedule of meeting dates shall be determined at the last meeting of the previous school year.
+The schedule of meeting dates shall be determined at the last meeting of the previous school year or as determined and published by the Board.

-- Minutes of all meetings shall be kept by the Secretary.
+- Minutes of all regular meetings shall be kept by the Secretary.

 ARTICLE VI: QUORUM AND VOTING PROCEDURES